South Keys Shopping Centre

-OC Transpo's Transitway runs north-south along the back of the shopping centre with Greenboro station serving the mall's north end and South Keys station serving the south end.
-Greenboro station also features a park and ride and access to the Trillium Line.
-Stage 2 of the O-Train expansion project will see South Keys station connected with the Trillium Line and the new Airport Link in 2023.
+OC Transpo's Transitway and O-Train run north-south along the back of the shopping centre with Greenboro station serving the mall's north end and South Keys station serving the south end.
+Greenboro station also features a park and ride.

 The shopping centre has been the location of several minor and major crimes.
 At around 9:00 a.m. on July 28, 2013, the body of a deceased female was found in the ditch between the Kelsey's parking lot and Bank Street.
 The following day, she was identified as 28-year-old Melissa Richmond, who had been missing for the previous two weeks.
 It was Ottawa's seventh homicide of the year.
 On November 26, 2015, her husband, 53-year-old Howard Richmond, was found guilty of first degree murder.
 At around 6:30 p.m. on November 23, 2018, a 27-year-old man, Yonis Barkhadle, one of three brothers who were well known to police in the city, was fatally shot in the parking lot at the north end of the mall.

 Since 2015, the City of Ottawa has been considering redeveloping South Keys Shopping Centre into a mixed-use area.